claireporter/stylecheck/README.md

 Open AI solution is more maintainable by a non-technical team.

 ## Hugging Face models instead of Open AI

-Our partner in the project, Alliance France Presse ran the embeddings RAG search using Hugging face’s mixedbread-ai/mxbai-embed-large-v1 with good results.
+Our partner in the project, Alliance France Presse at one stage ran the embeddings RAG search using Hugging face’s mixedbread-ai/mxbai-embed-large-v1

+## Delivering the above in a Custom GPT
+Go to https://chat.openai.com/gpts/editor and click on Create Saving excel file in the cloud instead of upload

+The same openai technology is used compared to this github solution so results were the same Slightly harder to secure